jaykay04/Near_Real_Time_Analytics_Using_Azure_Synapse_Link_For_CosmosDB/README.md

 The first step was to create the CosmosDB database with a container to receive the data from the devices and activate *Synapse Link* so that the analytical store can also be created which takes in replicated data from the transactional store.
 <img src="https://github.com/jaykay04/Near_Real_Time_Analytics_Using_Azure_Synapse_Link_For_CosmosDB/blob/main/Synapse%20Link%20Image/create_cosmosdb.png">

-We then create a Link Service in Azure Synapse to enable serverless SQL pool and spark pool have access to the data in cosmosdb.
+We then create a Link Service in Azure Synapse to enable serverless SQL pool and spark pool have access to the data in cosmosdb as shown below respectively.
 <img src="https://github.com/jaykay04/Near_Real_Time_Analytics_Using_Azure_Synapse_Link_For_CosmosDB/blob/main/Synapse%20Link%20Image/access%20cosmosdb%20data%20from%20serverless.png">

 <img src="https://github.com/jaykay04/Near_Real_Time_Analytics_Using_Azure_Synapse_Link_For_CosmosDB/blob/main/Synapse%20Link%20Image/access%20cosmosdb%20spark%20pool.png">

+Now that we can access the analytical store of cosmos db with serverless sql pool and spark pool, it is very easy to create views and perform other complex aggregations by combining it with other dataset.

+We can also create spark tables from the spark pool which can be accessed from the serverless sql pool also.

+In conclusion, we could see how powerful and easy it is to query data from cosmos db analytical store without having to write complex ETL scripts.